By Karen Ronney

 Top 20 players entered in the 2021 San Diego Open include: No. 7 Andrey Rublev of Russia, No. 10 Denis Shapovalov, No. 11 Casper Ruud of Norway, No. 13 Hubert Hurkacz of Poland, No. 14 Diego Schwartzman of Argentina, No. 15 Felix Auger-Aliassime of Canada, No. 18 Grigor Dimitrov of Bulgaria and No. 19 Cristian Garin of Chile.
 (Rankings are at time of tournament entry) American Taylor Fritz, a native of Rancho Santa Fe, Calif., who is currently ranked No. 39, is also in the main draw.

 The ATP 250 tournament features a 28-player singles draw and a 16-team doubles draw.
 The event offers a total of $600,000 in prize money and tournament champions will receive 250 points in the FedEx ATP Rankings.

-Contributing Editor: J. Fred Sidhu
+Story by Contributing Editor: J. Fred Sidhu

 Our mission of “Changing Lives and Communities through Tennis,” serves as a pathway to offer financial support to individuals and organizations.
 We are a 501©3 nonprofit organization and the charitable arm of USTA Southern California.
 We help people of all ages and abilities to improve their health, fitness and quality of life through the sport of tennis.
 Founded in 1986, the SCTA Foundation has had a community impact of giving more than $500,000 this year through grants, scholarships, program support, equipment and more to recipients throughout Southern California.To learn more about the SCTA Foundation, please visit sctafoundation.org.
 To donate CLICK HERE